Hashtag Web3 / Updated

 }

-Caution: This only works for storage variables.
-For local variables in memory or calldata, it's almost always cheaper to use the full uint256, as the EVM is optimized to handle 32-byte words.
+Caution: This optimization applies only to storage variables.
+For local variables in memory or calldata, using the full uint256 is typically more cost-effective as the EVM efficiently handles 32-byte words.

 3. Use calldata for External Function Parameters

-When defining an external function that takes dynamic data types (like string or bytes) as arguments, prefer calldata over memory.
+For external functions with dynamic data types like string or bytes, prefer using calldata over memory.

 // Inefficient